tasmota/decode-config/README.md

 This format uses the [JSON](http://www.json.org/) notation and contains the complete configuration data in plain text, human readable and editable.

-This file format can be created by **decode-config** using the backup function (`--backup-file <filename>`) (for better identification you can append the optional parameter `--backup-type json`, but this is not necessary as json is the **decode-config** default format).
+The .json format can be created by **decode-config** using the backup function (`--backup-file <filename>`) (for better identification you can append the optional parameter `--backup-type json`, but that's optional as json is the default backup format).

-In contrast to the other two binary formats [.dmp](#dmp-format) and [.bin](#bin-format), this type of format also allows the [partial description and modification](#restore-a-subset-of-backup-data) of configuration data.
+In contrast to the other two binary formats [.dmp](#dmp-format) and [.bin](#bin-format), this type of format also allows the [partial modification](#restore-a-subset-of-backup-data) of configurations.

 > Note: The keys used within the JSON file are based on the variable names of Tasmota source code in [settings.h](https://github.com/arendst/Tasmota/blob/master/tasmota/settings.h) so they do not have the same naming as known for Tasmota web commands.
 However, since the variable names are self-explanatory, there should be no difficulties in assigning the functionality of the variables.

 ### .bin format

-This format is binary with the same structure as the [.dmp](#dmp-format) format but already decrypted.
+This format is binary with the same structure as the [.dmp](#dmp-format) format.
 The differences to .dmp are:

-* .bin is already decrypted
+* .bin is decrypted
 * .bin has 4 additional bytes at the end of the file

 The .bin format can be created by **decode-config** using the backup function (`--backup-file <filename>`) with the additional parameter `--backup-type bin`.

-This .bin format is actually only used to view the configuration data directly in binary form without conversion.
+This format is actually only used to view the configuration data directly in binary form without conversion.
->It is hardly possible to change the binary data, since a checksum is formed over the data and this would have to be calculated and adjusted in the event of a change.
+It is hardly possible to change the binary data, since a checksum is formed over the data and this would have to be calculated and adjusted in the event of a change.

 ## Complete program parameter